ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 `directory <https://github.com/ufs-community/ufs-weather-model/tree/develop/tests/tests>`__)
 sets default variables by calling setup functions from ``ufs-weather-model/tests/default_vars.sh`` (see defaults `here <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/default_vars.sh>`__).
-Then, the RT configuration file sets test-specific variables; these values will override the defaults.
+Then, the RT configuration file sets test-specific variablesthese values will override the defaults.
 For example, the ``control_c48`` test file sets a list of files that it will use, calls the ``export_fv3`` function from ``default_vars.sh``, and then exports test-specific variables.
 An excerpt is included below (``...`` indicates omitted lines):